jnikhilreddy/jupyter-ai-neurodesk/README.md

 ## Neurodesk Copilot

-How to enable the Neurodesk Copilot in Jupyter AI  (
+How to enable the Neurodesk Copilot in Jupyter lab

 ### Step 1: Install Jupyter AI and Jupyter lab